Those were the days.

 You can start by scanning the content that currently ranks on your subject and has performed well on social media.

 Suppose you want to write an article on home remedies to treat acne.
 Looking at the search results, we can see that most results are listicles.

 Your goal is to write a higher quality article than those ranking currently.

 A simple way to do it is by performing better research than your competitors and going more in-depth.

-You can scan a few of the top articles and judge the ranking content’s quality along these parameters (inspired from Google’s E.A.T. guidelines) :
+You can scan a few of the top articles and judge the ranking content’s quality along with these parameters (inspired by Google’s E.A.T. guidelines):

 - Comprehensiveness: Besides word-count, analyze if the content answers all of the audience questions on your subject as succinctly as possible.
 To find a few of the most common questions of your audience, plug your topic inside Answer The Public.